Skip to main content

 There are no compulsory entry requirements however, the preferred pathways for learners considering this qualification may include:

-• Demonstrated vocational experience in a range of work environments using information technologies
+• Demonstrated vocational experience in a range of work environments using information technologies.

-To ensure you have the right skills and support to succeed in your course, a Language, Literacy and Numeracy (LL&N) evaluation helps identify any areas where you may need additional support to help you achieve your goals.
+A Language, Literacy, Numeracy and Digital Literacy (LLND) evaluation helps identify any areas where you may need additional support to help you achieve your goals.

 CDU student